LAUREL K ADAMS TO RELEASE EMOTIVE

 Special talents are easy to identify, and Laurel K Adams clearly has that flair.

 She's gifted with a wonderful, distinctive voice, and has a style and charisma that is already very noticeable and will only get better with age.
-Adams already has a polish and confidence that would be impressive at any age but is even more so for an 18-year-old, who has an upcoming birthday soon.
-Laurel shared that she is looking forward to her upcoming 19th birthday.
+Adams already has a polish and confidence that would be impressive at any age but is even more so for a 19-year-old.

 Laurel K Adams has the potential to do what Norah Jones has done, broaden the horizons of audiences in regard to what constitutes a jazz vocalist.
-Neither Adams or Jones are scatters, Adams mentioned the thought of scatting has peaked her interest and she often listens to Ella Fitzgerald.
-Adams nor Jones possess the poignant tones of a Billie Holiday, or the range of a Sarah Vaughan or Carmen McRae.
-But Adams, like Jones, continually shows that a softer, sensual delivery can not only work in the improvisational world, but be equally compelling and convincing.
-Hopefully, Adams will eventually enjoy the same success as Jones in winning over jazz critics while doing songs that reveal the influence of country, folk and pop.
+Adams nor Jones possess the poignant tones of a Billie Holiday or the range of a Sarah Vaughan or Carmen McRae.
+But Adams, like Jones, continually shows that a softer, sensual delivery can not only work in the improvisational world but be equally compelling and convincing.
+Hopefully, Adams will eventually enjoy the same success as Jones in winning over jazz critics while doing songs that reveal the influence of country, folk, and pop.